-Many people are always on the go, until they reach exhaustion.
-Busyness is considered great and stillness is considered lazy.
-When we are still we are able to hear God, be closer with Him and use His guidance.
+Many people are always on the go until they reach exhaustion.
+Busyness is considered tremendous, and stillness is deemed to be lazy.
+When we are still, we can hear God, be closer to Him, and use His guidance.

 Mark 6:31-32 (NIV)

 31 Then, because so many people were coming and going that they did not even have a chance to eat, he said to them, “Come with me by yourselves to a quiet place and get some rest.”32 So they went away by themselves in a boat to a solitary place.

 Are we valuing our relationships?

 Being busy also keeps us from having meaningful relationships with others.
 We are so wrapped up in the go-go; we aren’t fostering our communities and fellowship, which is very important.

 And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and ball the more as you see the Day drawing near.

 Are we meaningful and present in our significant relationships, like our spouse or children?
 Are we filling our time and presence with stuff and activities?
 Is it worth the stress and isolation to be task-oriented?